svenkubiak/jBCrypt/README.md

 # Package notes

 This is an alternative distribution of [jBCrypt](http://www.mindrot.org/projects/jBCrypt).
-It has been packaged to ease use in existing applications &mdash; especially those using Apache Maven with Maven Central.
+It has been packaged to ease use in existing applications &mdash; especially those using Maven Central.

 The code is unchanged from the original jBCrypt 0.4, however: